hygeos/smartg/README.md

   conda activate smartg-env
 ```

-For a full installation with jax support, replace `environment.yml` by `environment-extra.yml`.
+For a full installation (e.g. with jax support), replace `environment.yml` by `environment-extra.yml`.

 ### 1.2 Auxiliary data